SD2E/base-images/README.md

 ## Container image types

-There are five classes of image currently supported:
+There are three classes of image currently supported:

 * base : foundation layer for other images
+* language : images configured to support development in a specific language
+* reactors : extension of the language environment supporting Reactors

+Two more are coming soon:
 * jupyterhub-user : shared infrastructure for container and HPC Jupyter
-* language : images configured to support development in a specific language
 * apps : extension of the language environment supporting Agave apps
-* reactors : extension of the language environment supporting Reactors

-## Features

-TBD

 ## Building